B-SwethaSusan/Rapra_AmigoAI/RAG_README.md

 3. **Effectiveness**: It performs well on semantic similarity tasks despite its smaller size.
 4. **Hardware Compatibility**: It runs efficiently on both CPU and GPU.

-We implemented a two-stage retrieval process:
+I implemented a two-stage retrieval process:
 1. Encode all document chunks into embeddings during initialization.
 2. For each query, compute its embedding and find the most similar document chunks using cosine similarity.